-As at 30 June 2023, the Group's net trade receivable balances were significant as they represented 21% of the total current assets in the consolidated balance sheet and the total net trade receivables and related impairment for expected credit losses amounted to \$560,096 and \$9,348 respectively.
+As at 30 June 2024, the Group's net trade receivable balances were significant as they represented 26% of the total current assets and 24% of the total assets in the consolidated balance sheet and the total net trade receivables and related allowance for expected credit losses amounted to \$853,892 and \$4,533 respectively.

 The Group estimated the expected credit losses ("ECL") on trade receivables by establishing an ECL model in which the probability of default is estimated based on historical observed default rates and payment patterns for each individual debtor.
-The Group's ECL model also incorporated forward looking information such as forecast economic conditions.
-As significant management judgment and estimates are required in assessing the probability of default and forward looking information, we have identified the Group's ECL assessment on trade receivables as a key audit matter.
+The Group's ECL model also incorporated forward-looking information such as forecast economic conditions.
+As significant management judgement and estimates are required in assessing the probability of default and forward-looking information, we have identified the Group's ECL assessment on trade receivables as a key audit matter.